 - Quarantine.
 Try very hard to keep a closed flock, with no new arrivals.
 ILT and IB can come in on a healthy-looking chicken and devastate a flock.
 Even mycoplasma can be introduced into naive birds.

 - Buying from quality breeders.
 Good breeders will vaccinate their flock and raise hens free of the common diseases.
-This is still unusual in the heritage breeds but very common with commercial breeds like ISA Brown.
+This is still unusual in the heritage breeds but very common with commercial breeds like HyLine or ISA Brown.
 However, click here to see why heritage breeds live longer.

 - Keeping litter clean & dry.
 Wet, soiled litter in the coop causes two problems.
 The first is the release of ammonia gas from urine, which is toxic to the respiratory tract and makes infections worse.
 The second is aspergillus air sac infection from fungus growing in moist litter.